G8GYW/g8gyw.github.io/readme.md

 <h3>DESCRIPTION</h3>

-The design utilises a Stockton Bridge.
+The design utilises a Tandem coupler (also known as a Stockton bridge).
 I used a binocular core instead of the usual pair of toroids as this was smaller and easier to construct.
 A 10:1 turns ratio provides 20dB of coupling and 20 to 40dB of directivity.